 Our Temperate Seagrass Restoration Plan

-The Ocean Conservation Trust with its partners are developing techniques with the aim of large-scale reforestation of temperate seagrass meadows.
+The Ocean Conservation Trust, along with its partners, is developing techniques with the aim of large-scale reforestation of temperate seagrass meadows.

 Key partners in the project include the Royal Botanical Gardens Kew, Plymouth University, the Marine Biological Association, and Natural England.